• The Crypto Fire

 1. Monitor Economic Indicators:

-• Track CPI, GDP, and interest rates for insights into market trends.
+• Track CPI, GDP, and interest rates for insights into crypto market trends.

 • Stay informed about global events and their potential impact on crypto.